-I am Kelshi Beach, the place known for exerting a hypnotizing influence on the visitors.
-My endless treasure of shells, conches, and cowries along with spectacular sunsets, which I offer, make me one of the most likeable places among the people.
+Kelshi Beach is the place known for exerting a hypnotizing influence on the visitors.
+Its endless treasure of shells, conches, and cowries along with spectacular sunsets, makes the Kelshi Beach one of the most likeable places among the people.

-My 2.5 km long stretch offers the most amazing walks one could ever witness.
-People forget about their stress and strike a communion with himself or herself after visiting me.
-They relax from within as I take away all of their upheavals they experience in life.
+The 2.5 km long stretch of Kelshi Beach offers the most amazing walks one could ever witness.
+People forget about their stress and strike a communion with himself or herself after visiting the Kelshi Beach in Konkan.
+They relax from within as it takes away all of the upheavals they experience in life.